TOCQUEVILLE CHALLENGE OVERVIEW

 The Challenge’s seeks to raise awareness of the connections between civil society and other sectors, facilitating cross-fertilization between business, government, universities, student public service organizations, students and non-profit or civil society organizations.
-The aim is to build strong networks that contribute to a more holistic, professional and effective approach to social change.
-The Challenge offers students a chance to apply theory to practice through civic engagement in ‘real life’ problem solving.
+The aim is to build strong networks that contribute to a more integrated, professional and effective approaches to social change and to social innovation.

 « The health of a democratic society may be measured by the quality of functions performed by private citizens. » – Alexis de Tocqueville, Democracy in America